AustenLamacraft/tqm/superconductivity/index.md

 \label{bcs_en}
 $$

+> KE is just counting the expected number of pairs.
+For the interaction energy, we have that the Hamiltonian can move pairs from $\bp'$ to $\bp$.
+Simplest to start with a BCS state consisting of just two $\bp$ and act with the interaction Hamiltonian.
+>
+>

 What about our use of a non-conserving wavefunction?
 The expectation value of any operator that itself conserves the number of particles can evidently be written
 $$
 \braket{\text{BCS}}{\cO}{\text{BCS}}=\sum_N P_N \braket{N \text{ pair}}{\cO}{N\text{ pair}},
 $$